Gravity (The Superjesus song)

-"Gravity" is an alternative rock song written by Tim Henwood and performed by Australian band The Superjesus.
-The song was released in September 2000 as the lead single from the band's second studio album, Jet Age (2000).
-Although originally disliked by other band members, this song peaked at number 35 on the Australian ARIA Singles Chart.

-In January 2001, the song was ranked as number 17 in the Triple J Hottest 100, 2000.
+"Gravity" is a song by Australian band the Superjesus.
+It was released in September 2000 as the lead single from the band's second studio album, Jet Age (2000).
+Although originally disliked by other band members, "Gravity" peaked at number 35 on the Australian ARIA Singles Chart.
+In January 2001, the song was ranked as number 17 on the Triple J Hottest 100 of 2000.